Robert W. Baird lifts Swvl Holdings Corp. [SWVL] price estimate. Who else is bullish?

 The Strategic Committee will manage all expressions of interest relating to any proposed Potential Strategic Transactions that may be forthcoming, and will work with professional advisors to assess the fairness of Potential Strategic Transactions to shareholders and other stakeholders and make recommendations to the Company’s Board in respect of all such matters.

-The results of the trading session contributed to over 32111202 shares changing hands.
-Over the past one week, the price volatility of Swvl Holdings Corp. stands at 34.74% while the volatility over the past one month is 28.31%.

-The market cap for SWVL stock reached $14.30 million, with 106.25 million shares outstanding and 78.12 million shares in the current float.
-Compared to the average trading volume of 1.72M shares, SWVL reached a trading volume of 32111202 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.83M shares, SWVL reached a trading volume of 150864144 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Swvl Holdings Corp.
 [SWVL]?